zxc916684603/ecs/intl.en-US/Block Storage/Block storage/Format a data disk/Create a file system on a raw data disk.md

 # Create a file system on a raw data disk {#task_1797291 .task}

 This topic uses an ECS instance running the Ubuntu operating system to show how to create a file system on a raw data disk.
-You can skip the steps to create a new partition, such as /dev/vdb1 or/dev/vdb2, and directly create a file system if no partition is required.
+You can skip the steps to create a new partition, such as /dev/vdb1 or /dev/vdb2, and directly create a file system if no partition is required.
 This method is only applicable to ECS instances running a Linux operating system.

 A cloud disk has been created and attached to an ECS instance.
 For more information, see [Create a Pay-As-You-Go cloud disk](reseller.en-US/Block Storage/Block storage/Create a cloud disk/Create a Pay-As-You-Go cloud disk.md#) and [Attach a cloud disk](reseller.en-US/Block Storage/Block storage/Attach a cloud disk.md#).